Lintarierick/Phase-3-Project/README.md

 ## PROJECT OVERVIEW
-We will use the SyriaTel dataset available on Kaggle (https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
+I will use the SyriaTel dataset available on Kaggle (https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
 The goal is to "build a classifier to predict whether a customer will ("soon") stop doing business with SyriaTel, a telecommunications company".

 ## BUSINESS UNDERSTANDING
 In the telecommunications industry, customer churn poses a significant challenge to service providers, impacting revenue streams and hindering long-term sustainability.
 For Syria Tel, the need to proactively identify and address factors contributing to customer churn has never been more pressing.
 The problem at hand is twofold: the lack of a predictive model for customer churn and a limited understanding of the key drivers that influence customer decisions to terminate their services.